Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 3.8 Supportive enough for me on my back; softer under heavier hips
+Support 3.8 Supportive, softer under hips

-Overall Score 3.7 A pressure-relief upgrade with modest support/edge compromises
+Overall Score 3.7 Pressure relief with compromises

 Camelot Collection - Arthur - Euro Pillow Top